MarceloGza/bookshelfng/README.md

-Native mode caches responses in the Bookshelf process for the lifetime of the instance. rreading-glasses remains useful when a durable shared PostgreSQL cache, a Goodreads-compatible endpoint, or a proxy boundary is more valuable than removing the extra service.
+Native mode caches responses in the Bookshelf process for the lifetime of the instance. rreading-glasses remains useful when a durable shared PostgreSQL cache, a Goodreads-compatible endpoint, or a proxy boundary is more valuable than removing the extra service

 ## Upstream project